62 MAX+ Infrared Thermometer (-20 to +1202 degrees F)

 Dual-laser sighting shows actual measurement diameter (not a dot)

 * As an Amazon Associate, we earn from qualifying purchases.
-Prices may change.
+Prices on Amazon update in real time; the figure shown is from our last verified refresh.

 Community & Review Summary